bmaltais/kohya_ss/README.md

    |- <repeat count>_<token> <class>
 ```

-Example for `asd dog` where `asd` is the instance prompt word and `dog` is the class.
+Example for `asd dog` where `asd` is the token word and `dog` is the class.
 In this example the regularization `dog` class images contained in the folder will be repeated only 1 time and the `asd dog` images will be repeated 20 times:

 ```
 my_asd_dog_dreambooth